We purchased 27 percent of our resources from diverse businesses in calendar year 2020.

-All of our suppliers are required to follow our Supplier Responsibility Principles to ensure the quality of products and services we receive from our suppliers follow our commitments to responsible environmental and social performance.
+All of our suppliers are required to follow our Supplier Code of Conduct to ensure the products and services we receive from our suppliers adhere to our commitments to responsible environmental and social performance.
 In partnership, we deliver quality products and add value to society.

 In addition, we work closely with our palm oil and South American beef suppliers to ensure that they comply with these principles as well as additional requirements we have outlined.
 We made a commitment to source only sustainable palm oil that is fully traceable to the plantation level by the end of 2020.
-We are pleased to report that we are making great progress toward this commitment and reached 74 percent of our goal.
+We have made significant progress toward this commitment and reached 74 percent of our goal.
 We will continue to work with our suppliers to reach 100 percent traceability to the plantation level, which we estimate will be completed by the end of 2025.

-If a supplier is found to be in violation of our Supplier Responsibility Principles/sourcing policies, we require the supplier to implement corrective actions.
+If a supplier is found to be in violation of our Supplier Code of Conduct/sourcing policies, we require the supplier to implement corrective actions.
 If appropriate corrective actions cannot be agreed to or are not made, Hormel Foods will suspend or discontinue purchases from the supplier.

 For more information about our palm oil and South American beef sourcing requirements, please visit our corporate website.

 Hormel Foods values the long-standing relationships we have established with our suppliers.
-In fact, in calendar year 2018 only approximately 4 percent of our purchases were from new suppliers.
-We are continuously looking for ways to assess our current supplier relationships to ensure that environmental/social risks are addressed and mitigated.
-In 2017, we completed a high-level water risk assessment of our top suppliers.
+In fact, in calendar year 2020 only 5 percent of our purchases were from new suppliers.
+We are continually looking for ways to assess our current supplier relationships to ensure that environmental/social risks are addressed.
+In 2018, we completed a high-level water risk assessment of our top suppliers.
 In addition, we meet with our top suppliers annually to evaluate their initiatives and collaborate on projects to address key issues such as environmental and social risks.
 We also report our internal results through a third party for our customers.

 Supplier Diversity Program